kylelaverty/docker-media-center/README.md

 Qbittorrent-Port is a service that updates the port-forward rule for Qbittorrent.

+#### Prowlarr

+Prowlarr is a service that manages indexers and download clients for \*Arr services.

+#### Flaresolverr

+Flaresolverr is a service that bypasses Cloudflare protection for Prowlarr.

 #### Dozzle

 Dozzle is a service that provides a real-time log viewer for Docker containers.

+#### Buildarr

+Buildarr is a service that automatically configures \*Arr services.

 #### Watchtower